jackjt8/ChunkyGuide/docs/setup/installation.md

 `Enable debug console` & `Verbose logging` - The debug console is a seperate window that runs when you launch Chunky.
 As the name implies it is useful for debugging issues with Chunky and combined with Verbose logging, which enables addtional debug information, can be helpful in fixing bugs and crashes.

-`Download snapshots` - Snapshots are alpha/beta builds of Chunky and may be unstable.
+`Download snapshots` - Snapshots are nightly/alpha/beta builds of Chunky, depending on the update site used, and may be unstable.

 `Manage plugins` - The Plugin manager can be used to manage installed plugins.